adrianpietka/jshint-html-reporter/README.md

 ## Release History

+* 0.2.5 Fixed page overflow when there are long lines of code
 * 0.2.4 Using HTTPS protocol for Bootstrap CDN url
 * 0.2.3 Changed license to CC 4.0
 * 0.2.2 HTTP protocol removed from Bootstrap CDN url